 Before we can start using GCP, we need to create a project and activate billing on it.
 Don’t worry, this will not cost you anything, Google offers $300 in free credit when you start using GCP and will never charge you unless you manually upgrade to a paid account.

-Once we have our project, we can install and configure the Google Cloud SDK.
-This SDK provides the tools used to interact with the Google Cloud Platform REST API, they allow us to create and manage GCP resources from a command-line interface.
+Once we have our project, we can install and configure the Google Cloud SDK and the Kubernetes command line tool.
+The SDK provides the tools used to interact with the Google Cloud Platform REST API, they allow us to create and manage GCP resources from a command-line interface.
 Run the following commands to install and initialize it: